isomerpages/singapore-customs-cms/_businesses/border-enforcement-of-intellectual-property-rights.md

 To provide notice, please select and complete the appropriate form from the table below.

 * For Seizure on Request (Lodgement of Notice), written notice should be given using Trade Marks Form 1, Copyright Form 1, Geographical Indications Form 1, or Registered Designs Form.
-* Where the right holder or registrant has been notified by Singapore Customs that there has been Ex Officio Seizure of goods, and they wish for Singapore Customs to continue to detain the goods, written notice should be given using Trade Marks Form 2, Copyright Form 2, or Geographical Indications Form 2.
+* Where the right holder or registrant has been notified by Singapore Customs that there has been Ex-Officio Seizure of goods, and they wish for Singapore Customs to continue to detain the goods, written notice should be given using Trade Marks Form 2, Copyright Form 2, or Geographical Indications Form 2.

   | Forms | Related Links |